nachocaru/xaprb.com/content/blog/2010-04-20-breaking-news-show-innodb-status-ported-to-xml.md

   - humor
   - InnoDB
 ---
-If you&#8217;re like me, you&#8217;ve gotten tired of writing endless test cases for parsers that can understand the thousands of variations of text output by SHOW INNODB STATUS.
-I&#8217;ve decided to solve this issue once and for all by patching MySQL and InnoDB to output XML, the universal markup format, so tools can understand and manipulate it easily.
-Here&#8217;s a sample snippet:
+If you're like me, you've gotten tired of writing endless test cases for parsers that can understand the thousands of variations of text output by SHOW INNODB STATUS.
+I've decided to solve this issue once and for all by patching MySQL and InnoDB to output XML, the universal markup format, so tools can understand and manipulate it easily.
+Here's a sample snippet:

 `<pre><status><![CDATA[
 =====================================